AIAPS — FAQ

 A.6What audio formats does AIAPS v1.0 support?[ + ]

 AIAPS v1.0 applies to finished music recordings and exported stereo masters.
 The plugin supports WAV, FLAC, and AIFF input formats.
-Verification also supports MP3 and AAC.
+Fingerprint-based verification also works with MP3, AAC, and OGG.
 Additional format support may be added in future versions.

 A.7What is an AIAPS ID?[ + ]

-An AIAPS ID is a human-readable identifier assigned by the registry in the format AIAPS-YYYY-NNNNNN, where YYYY is the registration year and NNNNNN is a zero-padded sequence number.
-The registry is responsible for issuing valid identifiers and ensuring uniqueness.
+An AIAPS ID is a human-readable identifier assigned by the AIAPS registry in the format AIAPS-YYYY-NNNNNN, where YYYY is the registration year and NNNNNN is a zero-padded sequence number.

 A.8What does AIAPS v1.0 compliance require?[ + ]

-A tool may claim AIAPS v1.0 compatibility only if it generates an AIAPS-compliant fingerprint, embeds an AIAPS-compliant watermark, registers the protected recording in an AIAPS-compatible registry, supports AIAPS verification workflow, and preserves required protocol fields and policy information.
+A tool may claim AIAPS v1.0 compatibility only if it generates an AIAPS-compliant fingerprint, embeds an AIAPS-compliant watermark, registers the recording in the AIAPS registry, supports the AIAPS verification workflow, and preserves required protocol fields and policy information.
 A tool that only writes metadata notices, only fingerprints audio, or only registers files without watermarking is not fully AIAPS-compliant.

 A.9How can I protect my recordings under AIAPS?[ + ]